Everything you need to know about HPE

 In January 2024, HPE made a $14 billion bid for Juniper Networks.
 The acquisition faced little resistance in the EU and after a short investigation by the UK’s Competition and Markets Authority (CMA) was also cleared by the regulator.
 It will undergo final regulatory approval and is expected to clear by the end of 2024 or early 2025.

-This acquisition is poised to double the size of HPE's networking business.
-The deal leverages Juniper's expertise in AI through its Mist AI service.
-According to an HPE press release, "the explosion of AI and hybrid cloud-driven business is accelerating demand for secure, unified technology solutions that connect, protect, and analyze companies' data from edge to cloud."
+This acquisition is expected to significantly expand HPE’s presence in the enterprise networking market, potentially doubling the size of its networking business.
+By integrating Juniper’s expertise, especially its Mist AI service, HPE aims to deliver advanced, AI-driven networking solutions that address the growing demand for secure, unified technology platforms capable of connecting, protecting, and analyzing data from edge to cloud.
+According to HPE, “the explosion of AI and hybrid cloud-driven business is accelerating demand for secure, unified technology solutions that connect, protect, and analyze companies’ data from edge to cloud.”

 What's it like doing business with HPE?